kestra-io/docs/content/blogs/2023-11-27-yaml-crashcourse.md

 The indentation is always **two spaces** rather than tabs for portability reasons.
 This is a deliberate design choice to avoid issues with different tab sizes on different systems.
 Therefore, **two whitespaces** (_literal `space` characters_) are used **instead of tabs** for indentation.

-For example, the following YAML snippet defining which [Namespace Files](https://kestra.io/docs/developer-guide/namespace-files) should be included or excluded in a [Python script task](https://kestra.io/plugins/plugin-script-python/tasks/io.kestra.plugin.scripts.python.commands) has two levels of indentation — one for the `namespaceFiles` property, and another for the `include` and `exclude` child properties:
+For example, the following YAML snippet defining which [Namespace Files](https://kestra.io/docs/developer-guide/namespace-files) should be included or excluded in a [Python script task](https://kestra.io/plugins/plugin-script-python/tasks/io.kestra.plugin.scripts.python.commands) has two levels of indentation — one for the `namespaceFiles` property and another for the `include` and `exclude` child properties:

 ```yaml
 id: namespace_files